-The wide_get_context generic function returns the context of the wide function pointed to by ptr.
+The wide\get\context generic function returns the context of the wide function pointed to by ptr.
 If ptr is a null pointer, a null pointer is returned.
-If a pointer to an unqualified function is converted to a pointer to a wide function and then passed to wide_get_context, a null pointer is returned.
+If a pointer to an unqualified function is converted to a pointer to a wide function which is then passed to wide get context, a null pointer is returned.